olulesi/project-2/README.md

 <img src="src/styles/images/indexPageProject2.png" />

-For the index page we decided to keep the search bar at the top of the page so the user can change what they search without having to navigate back and forth.
+For the index page we decided to keep the search bar at the top of the page so the user can change what they search without having to navigate back to the home page again.

-Therefore using the same functions on the Home page but with the result of meals being mapped onto the page as a meal card which we made another component.

-We used bulimia classes to make the site responsive and structured depending on size in a grid view.

 ```
 return (